ladislavb/homebrew-therion/README.md

 # homebrew-therion

+## Do not use this repository!
+> :warning: Therion formula has been moved to https://github.com/therion/homebrew-therion

 Therion is cave surveying software - for details see https://therion.speleo.sk

 This repository is hosting homebrew formulae for easier installation and update of Therion on your Mac.